HugouShare/HugouShare/README.md

 # About me
-- Electronics, IT & Telecommunications engineer student
+- Engineering student
-- DIY, Science and Sport enthusiast
+- Enthusiasted about *Everything*
-- Like to work on technical projects in team or solo
+- Like to discover new things